Symposium in conjunction with UbiComp 2023↗︎The symposium will have two submission tracks:

 (Up to 2 pages including references) that describe an important problem related to social good or public interest of a chosen group or community in LATAM.
 We especially call upon organization and agencies working on the grassroots (e.g., environmental groups or health agencies) to submit an article describing the key challenges in their field of work.
 These articles are not required to provide a technological solution to the problem.
 The problem abstracts can be submitted in any format of choice for the participants and can be written in English, Spanish or Portuguese.

-(Up to 4 pages including references) in the ACM SIGCHI Master Article template with 2 columns, should report an ongoing or recently finished research that involves the use of ubiquitous computing in solving problems of public interest or ‘social good’, not necessarily restricted to LATAM.
+(Up to 4 pages including references) in the ACM SIGCHI Primary Article template.
+More information about formating.
+Should report an ongoing or recently finished research that involves the use of ubiquitous computing in solving problems of public interest or 'social good', not necessarily restricted to LATAM.

 Topics of interest include, but are not limited to:

 Submissions should be done through Precision Conference.
-The reviewing process will be juried, and we will invite reviewers who have been active in the areas of UbiComp and HCI for Development (HCI4D).
+All papers need to be anonymised, the reviewing process will be juried, and we will invite reviewers who have been active in the areas of UbiComp and HCI for Development (HCI4D).
 The accepted papers will be included in the ACM Digital Library.